-And the first thought that ran through my head was my fear for my friend Chris from .
+And the first thought that ran through my head was my fear for my friend Chris from Growing your Tree of Prosperity .
 Chris, just finish his law degree.
 He has 2 children to support.
 His wife doesn’t work.
 He supports his father and mother.
 His wife who doesn’t work, has to contribute to her parents as well.

 What the hell is Chris suppose to do because I am pretty certain he doesn’t earn $500,000 in annual salary (think his earned income is less than 1% of this amount), which Mr Tong is earning right now!

 In fact Chris decided against a legal career, and living the life of a Hobo (hobo is not a bump but someone willing to work, often work short stints).

 Being a financial blogger, it is startling to realize that whether you are bright, well off, poor, intellectually challenged, you can struggle to truly understand money and life.

 When I saw that statement, I genuine think that Mr Tong has a deep dilemma on his hands.
 His primary concern is to be a good man to support his family in the best way possible.
 It would be rather irresponsible to take on a lower paying role, for his own fulfillment and neglect his duty as a son, father and husband.